Hardcore wrestling: Hardcore championships

 In promotions where Hardcore wrestling is present, a Hardcore title may come into existence.
 This form of title is defended under hardcore rules, and title changes are frequent.
 Some hardcore titles may have their own unique rules.
 For example, the WWE Hardcore Championship was defended under 24/7 rules, meaning it could be defended and won at any time, provided a referee was present to make the pinfall.
 The OVW Hardcore Championship had a trashcan passed from wrestler to wrestler rather than a belt.
-The GHC Openweight Hardcore Championship had a unique stipulation in that if a challenger who is outweighed by the champion survives 15 minutes, he won the match and the title.
-A new title, the WWE 24/7 Championship was created by WWE with the same concept as the WWE Hardcore Championship in 2019.
+The GHC Openweight Hardcore Championship had a unique stipulation in that if a challenger who was outweighed by the champion survived 15 minutes, he won the match and the title.